zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_storage_group.rst

   | **type**: str

 storage_group
-  For ``state=absent``, an empty dictionary.
+  For \ :literal:`state=absent`\ , an empty dictionary.

-  For ``state=present|facts|discover``, the resource properties of the target storage group after any changes, plus additional artificial properties as described below.
+  For \ :literal:`state=present|facts|discover`\ , the resource properties of the target storage group after any changes, plus additional artificial properties as described below.

   | **returned**: success
   | **type**: dict